bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 - `figures.pdf`: This pdf file contains all the figures for your proposal.
 In case you do not have all figures compiled in a single file, you can add multiple figure files as well in the main project directory.
 If you prefer to add a subdirectory for the figures, then you will have to specify `\graphicspath{}` in the preamble of the document.
 - `README.md` is this file containing all the details related to the template.

 I suggest going through both of the .tex files to see what packages have been included and what options are invoked to obtain the current formatting.
+The structure of the .tex files are almost identical except for a few minor changes to serve separate purposes.
 You can tweak the options or add more packages to format the document to your preference or field-specific requirements.